viamrobotics/docs/docs/manage/data/dataset.md

 ### View the data in a dataset

-Once you have added data to your dataset, you can view the data from the **DATASETS** tab by clicking on your dataset.
+Once you have added data to your dataset, you can view the data in your dataset by clicking on your dataset's name on the image sidebar or on the [**DATASETS** subtab](https://app.viam.com/data/datasets).

 You can click on any image in the dataset and use its appearing menu in order to add or remove bounding box labels or tags, or remove that image from the dataset.